lem7931/CUNYTV-MiniDV-Workflow/README.md

 ###### Verification

-1.
+Run the following command in a new Terminal window:
 ```
 	 checksumpackage -c $package
 ```

-2.
+Next, run this command in the same terminal window
 ```
          verifytree $package
 ```

-3. No capture file/submission documentation in the wrong place?
+No capture file/submission documentation in the wrong place?
+Run this command:

 ```
             aipupgrade $drag_list_of_packages_here